No results for

 Running the app

 Now it’s time to create a requirements.txt file in your editor.
-Add the word Flask to the file and save it.
+Add this content:

 Then, within the virtual environment, install the package by running: